Skip to navigation Skip to content

 • There are frequent problems with food distribution and safety, and the local supply of traditional foods is sometimes insufficient to meet community needs.

-• The purchasing power of First Nations, Metis and Inuit is lower than that of the average Quebec resident, and they face difficulties in acquiring culinary skills and practical knowledge about healthy eating.
+• The purchasing power of First Nations, Métis and Inuit is lower than that of the average Quebec resident, and they face difficulties in acquiring culinary skills and practical knowledge about healthy eating.

 Our work

 As an organization concerned with environmental and social justice, Équiterre seeks to promote concrete measures to formalize its process of decolonization and reconciliation, and to collaborate with the Indigenous peoples.
-Rooted in the three core values of humility, respect and dialogue, our approach is based on collaboration and co-creation with the Indigenous peoples, and with partners such as the pan-Canadian organization known as Farm to Cafeteria Canada (F2CC).
+Rooted in the three core values of humility, respect and dialogue, our approach is based on collaboration and co-creation with the Indigenous peoples, and with partners such as the pan-Canadian organization Farm to Cafeteria Canada (F2CC).

 That is how the Savoirs alimentaires autochtones dans les écoles project, the Quebec component of the Canada-wide initiative entitled Nourishing Indigenous Foods & Foodways in Schools, aims to support Indigenous school communities in increasing their capacity to cultivate, grow, preserve and serve Indigenous foods (or any other form of nourishing food) to children and youth, such as grown and harvested crops, as well as foods derived from hunting and fishing.
 The project is also designed to support communities in enabling the youth to learn Indigenous food practices and increase their food literacy.